 This setup manual helps you setup Pickit with a Yaskawa robot.
 The setup of Pickit with a Yaskawa robot consists of 4 steps:

-The following parameters must be declared on the controller to allow the correct operation of the application.
-These settings must be enabled by Yaskawa:
+The parameters listed below must be declared on the controller to allow the correct operation of the application.
+Ask your local Yaskawa affiliate to check this.

 The connection between the Yaskawa controller and Pickit is done over ethernet.
 You connect your robot controller to the ROBOT port on the Pickit processor as shown in the diagram below: